javl/linger/README.md

 by running `sudo update-rc.d <filename> defaults` for each of the three files.

 ## Links:
-These startup scripts are based on [a tutorial by Stephen C Phillips.](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/)
+To create the startup scripts I used [a tutorial by Stephen C Phillips.](http://blog.scphillips.com/posts/2013/07/getting-a-python-script-to-run-in-the-background-as-a-service-on-boot/).
-The script to control a tm1637 7-segment display from Python was written by [Richard IJzermans](https://raspberrytips.nl/tm1637-4-digit-led-display-raspberry-pi/)
+The script to control a tm1637 7-segment display from Python was written by [Richard IJzermans](https://raspberrytips.nl/tm1637-4-digit-led-display-raspberry-pi/).